-MS is a chronic, inflammatory, demyelinating, autoimmune disease of the central nervous system (CNS) that impacts almost 1,000,000 people in the US.2-4 The condition is marked by inflammation and demyelination, as well as degenerative alterations.
+MS is a chronic, inflammatory, demyelinating, autoimmune disease of the central nervous system that impacts almost 1,000,000 people in the US.2-4 The condition is marked by inflammation and demyelination, as well as degenerative alterations.
 Patients usually experience relapses and remissions in their neurological symptoms.
 For most patients, the onset of MS symptoms occurs when patients are 20 to 40 years of age; however, children can get MS and new onset disease can occur in older adults.
 The MS disease course is heterogeneous but has some patterns.
 Approximately 85% to 90% of patients have a relapsing pattern at onset.
-However, this transitions over time in patients who are untreated to a worsening with very few or no relapses or magnetic resonance imaging (MRI) activity (secondary progressive MS).
+However, this transitions over time in patients who are untreated to a worsening with very few or no relapses with minimal magnetic resonance imaging (MRI) activity (secondary progressive MS).
 Around 10% to 15% of patients have a steady progression of symptoms over time (primary progressive MS), marked by some clinical manifestations or by MRI activity.
-Primary progressive MS is generally diagnosed in patients on the upper level of the typical age range (e.g., almost 40 years of age) and the distribution is equivalent among the two genders.2-4 Advances in the understanding of the MS disease process, as well as in MRI technology, spurned updated disease course descriptions in 2013, as well as in 2017.6 The revised disease courses are clinically isolated syndrome, relapsing remitting MS, primary progressive MS, and secondary progressive MS.2-6 Clinically isolated syndrome is now more recognized among the course descriptions of MS. It is the first clinical presentation of MS that displays characteristics of inflammatory demyelination that may possibly be MS but has yet to fulfill diagnostic criteria.
-It is notable that the other MS designations can be further characterized considering whether patients have active disease (or not active), as well as if disease is worsening or stable.
-Disability in MS is commonly graded on the deterioration of mobility per the Expanded Disability Status Scale (EDSS) an ordinal scale that ranges from 0 to 10, with higher scores indicating greater disability.
+Primary progressive MS is generally diagnosed in patients on the upper level of the typical age range (e.g., almost 40 years of age) and the distribution is equivalent among the two genders.2-4 Advances in the understanding of the MS disease process, as well as in MRI technology, spurned updated disease course descriptions in 2013, as well as in 2017.
+The revised disease courses are clinically isolated syndrome, relapsing remitting MS, primary progressive MS, and secondary progressive MS.2-6 Clinically isolated syndrome is now more recognized among the course descriptions of MS. It is the first clinical presentation of MS that displays characteristics of inflammatory demyelination that may possibly be MS but has yet to fulfill diagnostic criteria.